*This post was first published on my old site on July 17, 2017*

 Mothers’ Mental Health

-I’m not saying that all mothers suffer from postnatal depression or low mood (one in ten new mothers do) but I feel like I wish I had been more prepared for the reality of becoming a parent.
+I’m not saying that all mothers suffer from postnatal depression or low mood (approximately one in five new mothers do) but I feel like I wish I had been more prepared for the reality of becoming a parent.
 It’s just so hard to imagine and I don’t think you can ever be fully prepared for the changes it brings to your life.
 The relentless feeds, I was breastfeeding, topping up with formula and pumping, it seemed never ending, trying to look after myself to get my strength back.

 We need more balanced truthful accounts and photos of life with newborn babies, not as to scare parents to be, but to give them more knowledge about what they might expect.
 What got me through was the help and support I received both from the health professionals and from my family and friends.